Dirnei/node-red-contrib-zigbee2mqtt-devices/upcomming-changelog.md

 #### Features:

+- Added a better device-type filter in device-selection for `occupancy`, `climate` and `concact` sensors.
+Resolves #77

 #### Bug fixes:

 #### Behind the scenes

-- Switched generic sensor nodes to new device-selection (contact, occupancy, climate)
+- Switched generic sensor nodes to new device-selection (contact, occupancy, climate).
+Resolves #74
 - Removed mqtt-config.ts (file was deleted) reference in package.json that caused a warning in the update-panel